z/xonotic-server-list/README.md

 ## Backend/Middleware

+The heavy lifting is handled by code that acts as middleware between the master server and the xonotic-server-list front-end.
+The master server exposes a few ways to query qstat, returning xml, which the middleware converts to JSON.

 ### Installation

-Setup a venv and install the requirements
+Setup a venv and install the requirements:

 ```
 virtualenv -p /usr/bin/python3 venv